What is the real impact of a criminal conviction?

-Many people who are charged with a crime anywhere in Michigan often times feel that they have to hire an Oakland County Criminal Attorney or one who is from Wayne or Macomb under the theory that the lawyers in the tri-county area are most experienced and considered the best in the State of Michigan.
-Considering the amount of felony and misdemeanor charges in those areas, the level of legal representation is understandably considered by many to be of a very high caliber.
+Many people who are charged with a crime feel that they have to hire an Oakland County criminal attorney or one who is from Wayne or Macomb under the theory that the lawyers in the tri-county area are most experienced and considered the best in the State of Michigan.
+Considering the number of felony and misdemeanor charges in those areas, the level of legal representation is understandably considered by many to be of a very high caliber.
 This being said, it is not necessarily the case that a lawyer in another part of the state may not be an excellent attorney.
-It may be best to speak to a local lawyer and a lawyer from Oakland County for example and then make the decision as to who would be best for the case.
 The attorney that is going to be able to attain the best possible resolution in a case is NOT a local lawyer but the best lawyer.
-A great attorney will be known throughout the state no matter where their office is located.
+A great attorney will be known throughout the state of Michigan regardless of where their office is located.
 The top criminal lawyers in Michigan routinely practice in courts throughout the state.

 “So how much is a fair fee in a criminal case?”

 The unfortunate answer is, “it depends.”
-There are many lawyers who advertise a set flat fee for all kinds of cases including criminal, bankruptcy, wills, trusts, bankruptcy and more.
+Many lawyers advertise a set flat fee for all kinds of cases, including criminal, bankruptcy, wills, trusts, bankruptcy, and more.
 Frankly, this is a sign of a desperate lawyer who cares more about the quantity of his or her cases rather than the quality of representation or the results obtained.
-This is a really bad sign for the client who enters into a lawyer/client relationship with one of these restaurant menu style lawyers.
-For example, client on an OWI may just want a fair plea bargain and a lenient sentence or a client on an OWI may have been stopped illegally, tested by a noncertified Datamaster operator and not given Miranda warnings.
-The first prospective client’s case will be far less time consuming and the second prospective client’s case is far more complex.
+This is a terrible sign for the client who enters into a lawyer/client relationship with one of these restaurant menu style lawyers.
+For example, a client with an OWI may just want a fair plea bargain, and a lenient sentence or a client on an OWI may have been stopped illegally, tested by a noncertified Datamaster operator and not given Miranda warnings.
+The first prospective client’s case will be far less time consuming, and the second potential client’s case is far more complex.
 What if a lawyer who promises to handle all OWI or DUI cases gets retained by these two clients?
-The first client will be overcharged and the second client will get sold out because the lawyer will be dishonest and claim that the case should not be fought.
+The first client will be overcharged in legal fees, and the second client will get sold out because the lawyer will probably be dishonest and claim that the case should not be fought.

 Do Criminal Defense Attorney’s take Payment Plans?

 Many lawyers will offer a payment plan of some type.
-There are lawyers who agree to take monthly or weekly payments and some lawyers will take a retainer (an amount required to initiate legal services), and then work out a payment plan for the balance of the fees.
-Unfortunately for those with very limited resources, the busiest, most successful criminal defense lawyers frequently have the most limited payment plans.
-It doesn’t hurt or cost anything to ask though so when you have an initial consultation, inquire about how fees can be paid and if a payment plan is available.
+Some lawyers agree to accept monthly or weekly payments, and some lawyers will take a retainer (an amount required to initiate legal services) and then work out a payment plan for the balance of the fees.
+Unfortunately for those with minimal resources, the busiest, most successful criminal defense lawyers frequently have the most limited payment plans.
+It doesn’t hurt or cost anything to ask, though, so when you have an initial consultation, inquire about how fees can be paid and if a payment plan is available.

 The bottom line…